 Q: Why check a complete blood count (CBC)?

 A: Decreased function of bone marrow is very common with most chemotherapy drugs.
-Since the red blood cells, white blood cells, and platelets are made in the bone marrow, a complete blood count is a very handy way to monitor those drugs.
+Since red blood cells, white blood cells, and platelets are made in the bone marrow, a complete blood count is a handy way to monitor those drugs.

-A common method is to check a complete blood count (CBC) every one to two weeks, then monthly if things are going well, more often if there are changes.4
+A common method is to check a complete blood count (CBC) every one to two weeks, then monthly if things are going well, and more often if there are changes.4

 White Blood Cells